Thrive Peer Mentoring Programme

 "I don’t know how I would have got through this year without my mentor, it’s been amazing to have someone to talk to."

-Kidscape are working with 11 Wiltshire secondary schools and academies to establish sustainable and effective formalised peer mentoring programmes; matching older pupils with younger pupils in one-on-one relationships to provide guidance and serve as positive role models.
+Kidscape worked with 11 Wiltshire secondary schools and academies to establish sustainable and effective formalised peer mentoring programmes; matching older pupils with younger pupils in one-on-one relationships to provide guidance and serve as positive role models.

-The programme aims to enhance early intervention and prevention of low level mental health and wellbeing issues amongst pupils.
+The programme aimed to enhance early intervention and prevention of low level mental health and wellbeing issues amongst pupils.

-Kidscape are training and supporting school staff in peer mentoring who are then training and supporting pupils in their schools to become the peer mentors.
+Kidscape trained and supported school staff in peer mentoring who then trained and supported pupils in their schools to become the peer mentors.

-The peer mentors are supporting fellow pupils with emotional health and wellbeing issues including problems with schoolwork, social issues, peer pressures (e.g. to drink or smoke), family problems and tension; bullying and other typical difficulties with growing up.
+The peer mentors supported fellow pupils with emotional health and wellbeing issues including problems with schoolwork, social issues, peer pressures (e.g. to drink or smoke), family problems and tension; bullying and other typical difficulties with growing up.